Karemera01/client/README.md

  Use npm to start project
 Download and install Node.js from nodejs.org/en/download/
 Install the latest version of npm.
 This will be useful when running all the build commands.
-Run the following in a command line, either your IDE's Terminal window or in a Windows Command Prompt.
+Run the following in a command line, either your IDE's Terminal or in a Windows Command Prompt .

     npm install --global npm@latest